BIPOC Creative Fellowship Application

 Director/Choreographer: Tracey Power

 Roald Dahl’s Matilda the Musical

 Musical Director: Brent Hughes

-The selected individuals (up to 2 positions for the 2022 season) will bring their experience to the Creative Teams and musical theatre productions in Malkin Bowl at Stanley Park.
-Interested artists are asked to submit a resume and letter below by March 28, 2022 @ 12pm.
+The selected individuals (up to 2 positions for the 2023 season) will bring their experience to the Creative Teams and musical theatre productions in Malkin Bowl at Stanley Park.
+Interested artists are asked to submit a resume and letter of interest via an online form below by March 27, 2023 @ 12pm.
 Our Equity, Diversity, and Inclusion (EDI) Committee will review the applications with the Creative Teams and contact eligible candidates for interviews.
 For more general information about TUTS, please visit: https://tuts.ca/about-tuts/our-story

 Pursuant to Section 42 of the BC Human Rights Code, this job competition will be limited to members of the following provincially designated groups: visible minorities (individuals who are racialized/non-white) and Indigenous peoples.
 Candidates from these groups are asked to self-identify in their letter of interest as belonging to one or more of the designated equity-deserving groups to be considered for the BIPOC Creative Fellowship.